hrgdavor/java-watch-build/readme.md

 One of the first tools I wanted to have included was a SASS build/watch and after i found [libsass-maven-plugin](https://github.com/warmuuh/libsass-maven-plugin) I started to create it.
-The libsass-maven-plugin an excellent choice if you need to compile SASS as part of your maven build, and since recently also has watch option.
+The libsass-maven-plugin is an excellent choice if you need to compile SASS as part of your maven build, and since recently also has watch option.

-If you use gradle then you maybe just need to run in in continuous mode, check  thiis blog post [gradle continuous build](https://blog.gradle.org/introducing-continuous-build) for details.
+If you use gradle then you most likely just need to run it in continuous mode, check  thiis blog post [gradle continuous build](https://blog.gradle.org/introducing-continuous-build) for details.

 Latest release is [0.2.0](../../releases/tag/v0.2.0) but you can build the current SNAPSHOT with maven and use that.